DrOgres/twdu/README.md

 ## Release Notes:

+Beta 5:
+- Added animal as an actor type.

 Beta 4:
 - Added BP boolean to weapon sheet to allow explosive damage to be rolled properly.
 - Fixed: check boxes sometimes not working properly